 Located on the shores of the Holy Loch, step back in history with a visit to Historic Kilmun.
 The history of Scotland has been associated with this area for thousands of years, with the earliest known peoples settling here around 3500 BC.

 Turn left when leaving Puck’s Glen car park and follow the A815 for 0.7 miles/1.1km.
 Turn left onto the A880 signposted Kilmun.
 Kilmun Church & Argyll Mausoleum are on your left after 1.1 miles/1.7km.
 There is a layby-style car park.
-See here for futher visitor information and opening times.
+Click here for a suggested walk to discover the heritage of the area.

 To head back to Glasgow, from Ardentinny retrace your route back through Kilmun and then left onto the A815 to Dunoon for the ferry to Gourock or follow the signpost for Glasgow if you are heading back to Tarbet (Loch Lomond).